Satyam122394/2019-Parliamentary-Election-Analysis/README.md

 ## Importing Excel data into Power BI

 The following excel files were imported into Power BI thorugh the data source option.
-1. List of Constituencies excel workbook created from the database file (.dbf) of the map.
+1. List of Constituencies created from the database file (.dbf) of the map.
 2. Constituency Wise details data.
 3. Gender wise Voter Turnout data.